Family in need of clothing, shoes, toys after fire destroys their Bethany Meadows townhouse

 “I said, ‘What are you talking about?’ because you don’t normally hear that, you know?’
 Can you imagine?
 It was a perfectly beautiful day, a perfect day like today.
 She said, ‘The condo is on fire.’

-Donations can be made on the GoFundMe page, or mailed to her at 38186 Beechwood Court, Unit 37, Frankford, Del., 19945.
-Clothing, shoes and playthings can be placed in boxes located at the townhouse.
+Donations can be made on the GoFundMe page, or mailed to her at 38186 Beechwood Court, Unit 37, Frankford, DE 19945.
+Donations of clothing, shoes and playthings can be placed in boxes located at the townhouse.

-The 8-year-old girl wears a size 12 clothing and size 3 shoes and the 6-year-old daughter wears a size 8 clothing and size 1½ shoes.
+The 8-year-old girl wears size 12 clothing and size 3 shoes, and the 6-year-old daughter wears a size 8 clothing and size 1½ shoes.

+Most of the children’s favorite toys and stuffed animals had to be thrown away.

 As their mother pulled them out of the house to safety, they both grabbed their favorite blankets.

 “As I was going down the steps with the girls, they were freaking out.
-I said, ‘It’s all right girls.
+I said, ‘It’s alright, girls.
 We just have to get out of the house.’
-I had the guinea pig out of its cage in my purse and I was holding the dog.
-Right before, I was working out so I was in a sports bra and work out pants.
+I had the guinea pig out of its cage in my purse, and I was holding the dog.
+Right before, I was working out, so I was in a sports bra and workout pants.
 I didn’t even grab a shirt,” she said.

 Fairgrieve, who works for Coastal Edge Landscape, was a few miles away on a job near Lord Baltimore Elementary School and said he could see the smoke from there.